Skip to content

 Side effects & safety

-• Injection: mild soreness, low-grade fever
+• Injectable: mild soreness at injection site, occasionally low-grade fever

-• Oral: occasional GI upset
+• Oral: occasional mild GI upset — uncommon

 Key facts